-All races begin simultaneously at 8 a.m. on Main St. adjacent to the Olympic Speedskating Oval and the Mobil station.
+All races begin simultaneously at 8 a.m. on Main Street.
 Runners are encouraged to seed themselves according to expected pace at the start.
 The race course will officially close at 2 p.m. and any remaining runners will be brought in off the course.
 Runners who cannot complete the marathon in the six hour race period should downgrade to the half marathon.
 There is no early bird start available for any of the races.

 Race numbers must be pinned to the front of the shirt or shorts and visible at all times.
 Triathlon race belts are also acceptable.